mobingi/mobingi-cli/README.md

 $ mocli login --client-id=value --client-secret=value
 ```

-This will create a file `credentials` `[home_folder]/.mocli/` folder that will contain the API token to be used for your subsequent commands.
+This will create a file `credentials` under `[home_folder]/.mocli/` folder that will contain the API token to be used for your subsequent commands.

 ## Stack operations